-1. When a macro is used for the first time in an editing session, the editor reads it into virtual storage and keeps that copy in storage as long as virtual storage is available.
+1. When a macro is used for the first time in an editing session, the editor EXECLOADs the macro into virtual storage.
+The macro remains in storage for the entire session.
+The macros which the editor has EXECLOADed are EXECDROPed at the end of the session.
 (When storage becomes unavailable, the copy of the least-recently used macro is erased.)
-The PURGE subcommand is useful if you modify a macro and want the editor to read the new macro from disk.
+The PURGE subcommand is useful if you modify a macro and want the editor to read the new macro from disk or directory.

-However, any time a macro that is being edited is filed or saved, an automatic PURGE is executed for that macro name.
+Any time a macro that is being edited is filed or saved, an automatic PURGE is executed for that macro name.
 Therefore, PURGE is useful only after the CMS commands RENAME or DISK LOAD or with disk operations performed outside XEDIT.